jeffteeters/hdfsa/README.md

 > On separating long- and short-term memories in hyperdimensional computing

-Instructions for generating the figures in the paper that have graphs are in the README file in the `figures_for_paper` directory.
+Instructions for generating the figures are in the README file in the `figures_for_paper` directory.